pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 #### Wildcard subscribe to channels

 Requires Stream Controller add-on (Enable Wildcard Subscribe).
-Only one level supported (a.*).
+Subscribe to patterns like a.* to receive a.b, a.c, etc. Only one-level wildcarding supported.

 ```
 1